Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 Dell S2725QS (~$249): Best if your Mac Mini M4 is desktop-bound with no laptop in the picture, you want HDMI connectivity, and need a sharp 4K 120Hz panel for under $250.
 Shop Dell S2725QS →

 BenQ MA270S ($999): Best if you want a 5K glossy Nano Gloss panel with Mac-native brightness sync and daisy-chaining.
-The most refined Mac-specific 5K experience below Apple's prices.
+One of the most complete Mac-focused 5K options below Apple's prices.
 Shop BenQ MA270S →

 Apple Studio Display ($1,599): Best for native Apple integration: Center Stage with Desk View, six-speaker Spatial Audio, and the 2026 Thunderbolt 5 refresh.
 Shop Apple Studio Display →

-Apple Studio Display XDR ($3,299): Best for mini-LED HDR production, 120Hz ProMotion, and 2,000 nits peak — the best monitor for HDR video and color-grading on Mac Mini M4 Pro.
+Apple Studio Display XDR ($3,299): Best suited to HDR video and color-sensitive work — mini-LED, 120Hz with Adaptive Sync, and 2,000 nits peak on Mac Mini M4 Pro.
 Shop Apple Studio Display XDR →

 Setup Tips for Mac Mini M4 + Monitor